dazld/pompom/README.md

 # pompom

 Fast, cpu-friendly webpack dev server, based on chokidar.
+Mainly a playground for using the webpack API and server side events.
+Feel free to play, try it out, fix things, whatever.
+In its current state, will probably blow up, but give it a go.
+It's kinda sorta working already™.

 No iframes -.-

 # installation